 Nino is a 2-year-old, 10kg girl undergoing treatment for MDR-TB.
 Her father had confirmed MDR-TB and died while on therapy.
-Nino is in the hospital for her treatment, and she is started on Lzd-Lfx-Cs-PAS, as her father had resistance to isoniazid, rifampicin and ethambutol.
+Nino is in the hospital for her treatment, and she is started on Bdq-Lzd-Lfx-CS-Cfz, as her father had resistance to isoniazid, rifampicin and ethambutol.
 Nino is quite ill and has major problems with vomiting her medications.
 Because she is in the hospital, her nurses and caregivers are able to space out her medications throughout the day, as the volume of the medications alone may be making her vomit.
 She has also developed diarrhea and soils her clothes at least three times a day.
 She cries and refuses to leave her room.
 Her mother is distraught and threatens to take Nino home.

-The physicians review her medications and believe PAS is responsible, so they stop the drug and start her on delamanid at a dose of 25mg twice daily.
+The physicians review her medications, but none of the side effects are typical of the medications in her treatment regimen.
+They treat her symptoms with rehydration and loperamide and she improves.
 A charity group brought some dolls to the hospital and Nino is enchanted with with a small baby doll.
 The nurses use the doll to soothe Nino when she cries, and she develops a game where she pretends to give the doll medicine when she has to take hers.
 Nino still cries, but her doll provides a way for her to get comfort and to play act some of her fears.
 She completes 9 months of therapy, and both she and her doll are cured.